 She opened the door as quietly as she could and peered outside.
 The guard stood at the gate, face pointed at the shadowed meadows beyond.
 Masser and Secunda shone in the night sky, their muted colors complementing the twinkling stars.
 Figuring it was as safe as she’d get, Daria stepped out and shut the door behind her before walking across the cool grass, her footsteps quieter on the vegetation than they would have been on the paths.

-Lights gleamed from the narrow windows of the Ravil Manor.
+Lights gleamed from the manor house's narrow windows.
 At first, she heard nothing—had they gone somewhere else?
 Then she caught a voice coming from the front room, muffled by the closed windowpanes.

 Taking low, quiet breaths, she pressed against the adobe wall and raised her head to the edge of the window, making sure nothing gave her away.
 Now able to hear their words, she listened.